OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

     },
     ```

-1. The second item executes a function command.
+1. The second item runs a function command.
 The following is an example.
 Note the following about this code:

     - The "actionId" must be an exact match for the "runtimes.actions.id" that you set in [Configure the runtime for the function command](#configure-the-runtime-for-the-function-command).